-It has been suggested that the world runs on its own, that one day a long time ago some divine spark or 'Creator' set into motion a machine that runs on its own, revolve through space and time on its own without any continued help.
-To them, the world needs no higher guiding power to get through day to day.
+Now there are many people in this world who believe in a Creator or some sort of divine spark that set everything to move.
+But many of those people believe that He stepped away, letting the world revolve without any help from His hand.
+To them, the world is a machine that works well on its own, that needs no higher guiding power to get through day to day.
 To these folk there is no such thing as a personal God.
 To them God is simply the beginning and a distant power beyond our knowledge and ability to understand.
 Yet, in the passage from Psalm, we see that God is not only interested in what happens in this world, but that it happens by His word.
 The snow falls and melts, the wind blows and the rain falls because God makes it happen.
-He can cause a rainstorm to burst forth at a moment notice or the temperature to drop suddenly.

-I suppose the scriptures give us an image of this kind of God.
-The Jews certainly took advantage of Him throughout the generations.
+Certainly for the Jews it seemed that was the way God worked.
 He promised them the world, gave them guidance and protection.
 He took them out of Egypt, gave them the Promised Land.
 He fed them in the wilderness and met their every need.
 He built them into a great nation, gave them a king when they asked and kept their enemies at bay.
 They only had to ask and God relented of any ill will toward His people, holding on to them as His own through their unfaithfulness.

 In the beginning God spoke and there was light.
 The light was not the sun or the stars, but that light was the Christ who was before everything.
 “And the Word became flesh, and dwelt among us (and we beheld his glory, glory as of the only begotten from the Father), full of grace and truth.”
 He became one of us, one with His creation to restore and redeem us to Himself.
 This is not a God that started the world revolving and then went to Tahiti on vacation.
 This is a God who dwells among His people with whom we can have an intimate and personal relationship.

 The incarnation was not just about salvation, but it was about the revealing of God’s fullness to the world.
-Unfortunately, many who lived in Jesus' day missed Him.
-They didn't see that He was who He claimed to be.
-They were blind to the reality of God incarnate.
-Those who did see and did believe were given the most incredible gift.
+Unfortunately, as Jesus walked many missed seeing Him.
+The Jews did not recognize Him and the world did not know about Him.
+But those who did see and did believe were given the most incredible gift.
 “But as many as received him, to them gave he the right to become children of God, even to them that believe on his name: who were born, not of blood, nor of the will of the flesh, nor of the will of man, but of God.”

 We were chosen and included into the inheritance of God’s great blessings when we heard the Word and believed.
 We are sealed by the Holy Spirit and by the promise.
 This seal is not one which can be removed.
 It is God’s hand on our life, His hand which will not allow us to be lost.
 We might face pain and suffering, but we can go through our difficulties with the knowledge that God is not far off, but rather He is in our midst granting us blessings we would never have thought to seek.
 He is indeed a gracious God, giving us faith, hope and life.
 This gracious God has been revealed in the life of the Christ who was born in a stable and laid in a manger and His promises were fulfilled in the death of Christ on the cross.